Last Updated on July 28, 2025 by Admin

 Different Types of DPC Materials

-There are several types of materials used for DPC installation, each with its own advantages and disadvantages.
+There are several types of materials used for DPC installation, each with its advantages and disadvantages.
 Some common materials include:

 - Bituminous Felt: A widely used material for DPC due to its durability and affordability.